onepub-dev/critical_test/README.md

 # Critical Test

-Critical Test is a cli tool designed to simplify the process of fixing broken unit tests.
+Critical Test is a cli tool designed provide an enhanced cli experience when running Dart unit tests.

 Fixing broken unit tests is an ongoing job in any active project.